-For thousands of years print publishing has been the main way in which information has been passed down to the people for their consumption.
+For thousands of years, print publishing was the main way in which information has been passed down to the people for their consumption.
 Today, the publishing industry is in the process of being reinvented through innovative disruption and this 3rd Annual State of the (Indie) Publishing Union is a summary of the current state.
-Combining of the old with the new—where the author is the publisher, and where the reader can also be a publisher.
+Combining of the old with the new is the theme—where the author is the publisher and where the reader can also be a publisher.
 The industry is in an Era of Convergence after being disrupted by the internet.

 In science, it is said that galaxies, like the one we live in, are a result of some massive star explosion (supernova) that left debris randomly scattered in its radius of influence.
 The gravity of some big pieces begin to attract to one another and material begins to coalesce.
-Order begins to form from the mess and galaxies are thus born to the beautiful organized chaos within time as the particle’s gravities continue to converge.
+Order begins to form from the mess and galaxies are thus born to the beautiful organized chaos within time as the particle’s gravity's continue to converge.
 Today, publishing is in this state of convergence.
 The industry’s new energies are coalescing to form order where needed.
-Time is slower though at the galactic level, so the beauty will come later.
 It’s a bad news with a good news report that I am sharing this year.
 I had some doubts and worries about the industry but feel encouraged as I see energy forces gravitating and uniting.
 However, with all things in nature, we get flavors of everything, including the bad.
 Just like in Hollywood, the Jedi’s and the First Order forces of the world are natural and forever existing and are competing with each other.
 Without one we could not find and appreciate the other.
-So just as the dark side will always turn people over from the light, as long as the light is stronger the best will develop and survive.

 So where exactly is there order being made amidst the chaos?
 Convergence in publishing is all about the combining of the old with the new—where the author is the publisher, and where the reader can also be a publisher.
 Here are some concepts that seem to be getting heavier in their gravitational pull: